mac-comp127/units-and-coins/README.md

 Congratulations!
 You just made some software better.

 ### Acknowledgements:

-This is based on problem PP2.9 on page 71 in the Java Foundations book, with some additions for Macalester COMP 127.
+This is based on problem PP2.9 on page 71 in _Java Foundations_ (Lewis / DePasquale / Chase, 4th edition), reworked by Paul Cantrell to focus on refactoring and floating point math.

 ## Submitting your assignment

-Follow the steps in the [“Save your progress with a commit” and “Submit the assignment by pushing”](https://docs.google.com/document/d/1zbYG1SOJvar52_XmtKRq0yOuDNIHS5jjaDn8Rz3_m7Y/edit#bookmark=id.ok7hybpqu919) sections of the homework procedure document.
+Please follow the [homework instructions](https://comp127.innig.net/resources/take-home-procedure/) on the course web site.